actiquest-dev/actiquest.github.io/README.md

 ---

 ## Product Release
+Actiq Wallet (Telegram mini-app) was launched in Juny 2024.
+Mini-app short-term target is to organize and motivate Actiq app early adopters.
 Actiq app beta is set to launch in Q4 2024.
-Register to take a part in AI by AI (Athletes incentivization by AI) program which is started in Q3 of 2024 to stay informed and register your interest.

 ![](https://actiq.ai/images/actiqapp.svg)

 We plan to run AI managed DAO and unique incentivizing algorithm for athletes while athletes will train AI to get monetary incentives.